 When was LASIK invented?

 Throughout history, there have always been people who suffer from poor vision – and this isn’t surprising.

-This is unsurprising: As the body’s second most intricate and complex organ – the first being the brain.
-With over 2.2 million moving parts — the human eye requires an incredibly precise arrangement of components to function correctly.
+The human eye is the body’s second most intricate and complex organ – the first being the brain.
+With over 2.2 million moving parts, the human eye requires an incredibly precise arrangement of tissue and components in order to function correctly.

 Looking into the origins of LASIK Laser Eye Surgery

-It took several more years and a few independent groups joined the dots to introduce a procedure combining the microkeratome and excimer laser.
-Razhev and Lantukh in Russia, an Italian doctor by the name of Lucio Buratto, and Ioannis Pallikaris in Greece.
-It was 1989, and the process no longer required a complete removal of a section of the cornea – like in PRK.
+By 1989, the process no longer required the complete removal of a section of the cornea – like in PRK.
 Instead, surgeons could reshape the cornea with the just creation of a small flap.
-This was the beginning of safer, more effective Laser Eye Surgery, and the era of laser assisted in situ keratomileusis (LASIK).
+This was the beginning of safer, more effective Laser Eye Surgery, and the era of laser-assisted in situ keratomileusis, or (LASIK).